Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Evaluation, Continued

 \subsection{Latent Dirichlet Allocation}

-Figure~\ref{fig:lda_logz} shows violin plots overestimates of the log marginal likelihood for LDA.
+Fig.~\ref{fig:lda_logz} shows violin plots overestimates of the log marginal likelihood for LDA.
 Again, we see that the estimates are unchanged across selective and full CPS, justifying the Miking CorePPL implementation.

 Listing~\ref{lst:ldamc} gives the LDA source code for Miking CorePPL.